 Board of Directors

 The Southern AgCredit Board of Directors is composed of ten members.
-Eight directors are customers of Southern AgCredit and are elected by the rest of the voting membership to represent the geographic regions that comprise the association’s operating territory.
+Eight directors are customers of Southern AgCredit and are elected by the rest of the voting membership to represent the geographic regions that comprise the association’s lending territory.
 Two directors are elected by the other members of the board and cannot be customers, stockholders, employees or agents of any Farm Credit institution.
 At least one outside director is intended to bring specific financial and accounting experience to the board.

-Bryan “Scott” Bell, Vice Chairman
+• Bryan “Scott” Bell, Chairman

 Cattle, Poultry and Row-crop Farmer

-Lena, MS -
+Lena, MS

 Soybean, Corn and Timber Farmer

-Rolling Fork, MS -
+Rolling Fork, MS

-Steve Dockens, CPA
+• Steve Dockens, CPA

 Accounting and Consulting

-Ocean Springs, MS -
+Ocean Springs, MS

-Charles “Allen” Eubanks
+• Charles “Allen” Eubanks

-Vegetable Producer
+Vegetable Farmer

-Lucedale, MS -
+Lucedale, MS

-Cattle and Timber Farmer
+Cattle and Poultry Farmer

-Larry W. Killebrew
+• Larry W. Killebrew

 Cotton, Corn, Soybean and Cattle Farmer

-Lexington, MS -
+Lexington, MS

-Hattiesburg, MS
+Pelahatchie, MS

 Senior Management